-The advantages of endovascular repair over open repair are that they are less invasive than open surgery, have a lower surgical morbidity and mortality rate, and they reduce the length of post-operative stay in hospital.
-One disadvantage is the need for life-long follow-up imaging, and the long-term durability of graft material is yet to be proven.
+The advantages of endovascular repair over open repair are that they are less invasive than open surgery, have a lower surgical morbidity and mortality rate, and they reduce the length of postoperative stay in hospital.
+Disadvantages include the need for life-long follow-up imaging, and the long-term durability of graft material is yet to be proven.

 Relative contraindications include: